NysB/sql-challenge/README.md

 In this repository, you will find:
 - Resources folder: containing the CSV files provided for this assignment;
-- Result folder: containg two SQL files and one JPG file.
+- Result folder: containing two SQL files and one JPG file with the results of the assignment.

 ## Result